Global Convergence of Hessenberg Shifted QR I: Exact Arithmetic: Introduction

-Previous approaches to Question \ref{qd} have been essentially algebraic (relying on examining entries of the iterates, their resolvents, or characteristic polynomials of their submatrices) or geometric (viewing the iteration as a flow on a manifold), and have been unable to surmount these difficulties in the nonsymmetric case.

-In contrast, we take an essentially analytic approach.
-The key idea is to associate a measure $\mu_t$, similar in spirit to the notion of spectral measure of a normal matrix, with the not necessarily normal iterates $H_t$.
-When the eigenvector condition number $\kappa_V(H_0)$ is bounded, the dynamics of shifted QR can be understood in terms these measures: it turns out that while the $\mu_t$ may evolve erratically on short time scales, they must behave in a predictable way over time scales of $k$ degree $1$ QR steps when $k\gg \log \kappa_V(H_0)$ as in \eqref{eqn:kappasetting} --- essentially, this is enough to ``damp'' the transient behavior due to nonnormality (this is articulated precisely in Section \ref{sec:basiclemmas}).
-Specifically, the behavior of the $\mu_t$ can be related to the {\em geometric mean} of the bottom $k$ subdiagonal entries of $H_t$, which we show satisfies an {\em approximate monotonicity} property and use as a {\em potential function} to track convergence.

-To see this phenomenon in action, if we impose a bound on $\kappa_V(M)$ in Example \ref{exampleB}, it can be seen that the ratios of the $\beta_i$ cannot be arbitrary and the geometric mean of the bottom $\log\kappa_V(M)$ subdiagonal entries of $M$ must remain almost-constant on intervals of $k$ unshifted $QR$ steps.
+We surmount the above difficulty by using {\em higher degree shifts}.
+The key insight is that if there is an upperbound on $\kappa_V(H_t)$, then the behavior of a degree $k=\log\kappa_V(H_t)$ QR step is quite predictable, and can be analyzed similarly to the normal case --- essentially, this corresponds to $k$ degree $1$ steps which is enough to ``damp'' the transient behavior due to nonnormality (this is articulated precisely in Section \ref{sec:mainresult}).
+To see this phenomenon in action, if we impose a bound on $\kappa_V(M)$ in Example \eqref{eqn:exampleB}, it can be seen that the ratios of the $\beta_i$ cannot be arbitrary and the geometric mean of the bottom $k=\log\kappa_V(M)$ subdiagonal entries of $M$ must remain almost-constant on time intervals of $k$ unshifted $QR$ steps.

-The above insights are sufficient to handle the transience issue but not the symmetry issue.
-For the latter, we carefully design a shifting strategy which satisfies the following dichotomy: either (i) a certain QR step of degree $k$ significantly decreases the potential function defined above, or, (ii) the measure $\mu_t$ associated to the current iterate $H_t$ must have a special structure (essentially, being well-supported on an annulus of a particular radius).
-In the second case (which corresponds to the symmetry case discussed above) we exploit the structure to design a simple exceptional shift which is guaranteed to significantly reduce the potential, yielding linear convergence in either case.
-Thus, our proof articulates that transients and symmetry are the only obstacles to rapid convergence of the shifted QR iteration on nonsymmetric matrices.
+At a technical level, the main obstacle is that unlike normal matrices, nonnormal matrices do not have spectral measures or a corresponding continuous functional calculus (which was used crucially in our characterization of stagnation in the proof of Theorem \ref{thm:mainnormal}).
+A key ingredient in the proof of Theorem \ref{thm:main} is a notion of ``approximate functional calculus'' which allows us to recover enough analytic structure in the nonnormal case to execute the same proof strategy as in the normal case.